Workers' Force: CIA involvement

 The group's ties with the American Central Intelligence Agency (CIA) were leaked in 1967 by Thomas Braden, a former director of covert operations for the agency.
 In his expose on The Saturday Evening Post, Braden wrote of the CGT strike: "Into this crisis stepped [Jay] Lovestone and his assistant, Irving Brown.
 With funds from Dubinsky's union, they organized Force Ouvrière, a non-Communist union.
 When they ran out of money, they appealed to the CIA.
-Thus began the secret subsidy of free trade unions which soon spread to Italy.
+Thus began the secret subsidy of free trade-unions which soon spread to Italy.
 Without that subsidy, postwar history might have gone very differently."
 American influence was never total, and there were disputes between FO leadership and the American representatives (for example, over French colonialism).

-The Reagan administration continued support to the organization through the National Endowment for Democracy.

 Professional elections

 FO won 15.81% of the vote in the employees' college during the 2008 professional elections.
 This is below FO's 18.28% result in 2002.
 Its highest ever result was 20.55% in 1997.